namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 This work reduced duplication, eliminated fragile dependencies, and simplified ongoing maintenance for a package we still needed to support.
 Just as importantly, it was a learning experience for me: I practiced scoping my refactor carefully, resisting the temptation to add clever complexity, and shipping a smaller, safer change instead.

+## Prototyped a Databricks SDK–based export of job runs to improve SRE visibility and mitigate retention limitations., (2025-09-17)
+I learned about an ongoing investigation into an issue where our SRE team could not access Databricks job runs, that Databricks permissions around run visibility are complex and not easily adjusted.

+In parallel, I had previously experimented with the Databricks SDK for an unrelated idea: backing up production Databricks runs.
+Revisiting that work, I realized it could serve a second purpose.
+Using the SDK, I built a proof of concept that downloads and exports Databricks runs as notebooks (IPYNB), making execution context accessible outside the Databricks UI.

+This approach addresses two problems at once: it provides a workaround for limited SRE access to run details, and it mitigates the fact that Databricks job run retention is fixed and not configurable.
+While the current implementation is intentionally scoped as a proof of concept, it demonstrates a feasible path toward regularly exporting runs via automation.

+I shared the idea with a small group of colleagues, including SRE-adjacent teammates, and the feedback so far has been positive.
+The next step, if prioritized, would be productionizing and scheduling the export process to make run history consistently available for debugging and auditing.

+## Collaborated on diagnosing and fixing a subtle permissions issue that unblocked batched Python package installs on Databricks., (2025-10-02)
+While revisiting an earlier refactor of our Databricks Python package installation workflow, I noticed a confusing permissions issue: users could successfully install packages, but the follow-on step that wrote a small “signal” file — used to notify a downstream batching system to populate our shared package cache — was failing with a permissions error.

+As an interim measure, I first suppressed the noisy failure since it did not block the user-facing install path.
+However, the underlying issue still prevented the background batching mechanism from working as intended.

+In collaboration with a colleague, we revisited the permissions model.
+I had originally configured write permissions assuming they would apply recursively, but my colleague suggested explicitly granting permissions on a lower-level directory as well.
+Once we made that change, the 403 errors disappeared and the end-to-end flow began working correctly.

+This small but important fix completed the last missing piece of the earlier project: enabling a scheduled background job to reliably batch user package installation requests and populate our package cache.
+The result was a quieter, more robust system and a workflow that finally behaved as it had been designed to from the start.

+## ..., (2025-10-07)
+...

+## ..., (20254-10-27)
+...

 ## Refreshed ML platform documentation on using Hugging Face pretrained models, replacing outdated examples with a safe, proxy-compatible workflow that loads models from local paths., (2025-11-06)
 While reviewing a recent user question about integrating a Hugging Face pretrained model on our internal ML platform, I realized our documentation had grown outdated and confusing.
 Lack of clarity led to one of the issues the user was running into.
 Also the examples were not runnable.